AyomideKayode/alx-higher_level_programming/README.md

 ## About
 - This repository consists of all the Python programming projects done🙂 in the [ ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course by [Ayomide Kayode](https://github.com/AyomideKayode).
-- All main.c files are prewritten by the school.
+- All main.py files are prewritten by the school.
 We (the students) build functions that produce a specific output while also taking into consideration edge cases.

 ## Resource